finbourne/lusid-sdk-java/sdk/docs/ReconciliationsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // ReconciliationsApi apiInstance = apiFactory.build(ReconciliationsApi.class);

         ReconciliationsApi apiInstance = ApiFactoryBuilder.build(fileName).build(ReconciliationsApi.class);
         List<String> sortBy = Arrays.asList(); // List<String> | Optional.
 Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName
         Integer limit = 56; // Integer | Optional.
 When paginating, limit the number of returned results to this many.
         String filter = "filter_example"; // String | Optional.
 Expression to filter the result set.
 For example, to filter on the left portfolio Code, use \"left.portfolioId.code eq 'string'\"   Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
         PortfoliosReconciliationRequest portfoliosReconciliationRequest = new PortfoliosReconciliationRequest(); // PortfoliosReconciliationRequest | The specifications of the inputs to the reconciliation try {
+            // uncomment the below to set overrides at the request level
+            // ResourceListOfReconciliationBreak result = apiInstance.reconcileHoldings(sortBy, limit, filter, portfoliosReconciliationRequest).execute(opts);

             ResourceListOfReconciliationBreak result = apiInstance.reconcileHoldings(sortBy, limit, filter, portfoliosReconciliationRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {